14 things you need to be a successful software developer - Number 5 - Software development is not about coding

-This is the first in the second act of the trio of sections that this series has, and it focuses on what it is like to be a software developer.
-When I first wrote this, I did it for a university talk and thought the advice on what it is really like to be a software developer might help the students understand what they will find and get successful faster.
-Since I have been consulting and speaking to many people, I have realised that there are developers at every level who do not know these things and some, especially very talented and senior, feel they are there to sit alone and churn out “perfect code”… and they are wrong.
+This is the first in the second act of the trio of sections this series has, and it focuses on what it is like to be a software developer.
+When I first wrote this, I did it for a university talk and thought the advice on what it really is like to be a software developer might help the students understand what they would find and get successful faster.
+Since I have been consulting and speaking to many people, I have realized that there are developers at every level who do not know these things—and some, especially very talented and senior, feel they are there to sit alone and churn out "perfect code"... and they are wrong.

 Time

-The time aspect is probably the easiest to think about; it is how long it will take.
-This can be viewed as the whole project, but also can be viewed down to individual tasks.
+The time aspect is probably the easiest to think about: it is how long it will take.
+This can be viewed as the whole project, but also down to individual tasks.

 Capacity